supabase/edge-runtime/README.md

 # Supabase Edge Runtime

 A web server based on [Deno](https://deno.land) runtime, capable of running JavaScript, TypeScript, and WASM services.
 Edge Runtime is built and maintained by the [Supabase team](https://supabase.io).
+For more details, read the [intro blog post](https://supabase.com/blog/edge-runtime-self-hosted-deno-functions).

 You can use it to: